-While the Amarillo area is especially well known for the Palo Duro Canyon, you’ll find plenty of other outdoor activities.
+While the area is especially well known for the Palo Duro Canyon, you'll find plenty of other outdoor activities.
 Hike the trails at the 640-acre Wildcat Bluff Nature Center, or walk / bike the four-mile Rock Island Rail Trail.
-There are opportunities for mountain biking, horseback riding, and more, too.
+There are opportunities for mountain biking, horseback riding, and other outdoor activities, too.

 Amarillo is home to a beautiful, petite botanical garden with a variety of interesting landscapes.
 It's the perfect place to spend a relaxing afternoon anytime of year.
 If you get the chance, visit the during Music in the Gardens, which is held most Thursday evenings during the summer.
 There's live music, and the gardens are so pretty in the setting sun ... bring a picnic.
 I also hear that it's magical at Christmas when the garden is covered with lights!

 I hope you enjoyed reading about all these fun things to do in Amarillo!
 The city really is the perfect weekend getaway.